entelgy-brasil/zucchini/README.md

 ## Troubleshooting

-We use WebDriverManager from [Boni Garcia](https://github.com/bonigarcia/webdrivermanager), that makes webdrivers binaries up to date, but, sometimes you Web Browser don't follow updates.
+We use WebDriverManager from [Boni Garcia](https://github.com/bonigarcia/webdrivermanager), that makes webdrivers binaries up to date, but, sometimes your Web Browser don't follow updates.

-Then, you have to use an especific webdriver like below:
+Then, you have to use a specific webdriver like below:

 ```java
 driver = SeleniumDriver.getInstance(DriverEnum.CHROME, "/path/to/your/chromedriver");